-creamy mushroomsServings: 2Time: 20 minutes
+creamy mushroomsServings: 4Time: 20 minutes

-- salt and pepper
+- salt and black pepper

-Melt the butter in a pan, add the mushrooms.
+1. Melt the butter in a pan, add the mushrooms.
 Season with salt and pepper, garlic and half the parsley, cover and cook on medium heat for ten minutes.

 2. Pour in the cream and turn up the heat a little so it starts bubbling energetically.

 3. Cook for further five minutes, turn the heat down, check the seasoning and stir in almost all of the remaining parsley, saving a pinch for garnish.

 4. Serve in individual ramekins sprinkled with more parsley and Parmesan.